Call Today! Free Immediate Response (818) 781-1570

 • Any reasonable person would have known that acting in this manner would create such a high risk.

-In you are convicted of negligent discharge of firearm in violation of California Penal Code Section 246.3, the legal penalties will depend on whether the charges filed by the Los Angeles County prosecutor proceeds as a misdemeanor or a felony offense.
+Suppose you are convicted of negligent discharge of a firearm in violation of California Penal Code Section 246.3.
+In that case, the legal penalties will depend on whether the charges filed by the prosecutor were a misdemeanor or a felony offense.

-As stated above, how the prosecutor files the case will typically depend on the specific allegations and you criminal history.
+As stated above, how the prosecutor files the case will typically depend on the specific allegations and your criminal history.
 The legal penalties for misdemeanor conviction of negligent discharge of a firearm include:

 If you are convicted of negligent discharge of a firearm as a felony offense, the legal penalties include:

 In spite of the serious nature and potentially harsh legal consequences of a conviction for negligent discharge of a firearm, it's very important to note they you are innocent until proven guilty.
-Our Los Angeles criminal defense lawyers can use a variety of proven defense strategies to defend you.
+Our California criminal defense lawyers can use a variety of proven defense strategies to defend you.

 Every case is unique and first requires a thorough examination of the specific facts and circumstances in order to plan a strong defense.
-Some of the most common legal defense against California Penal Code Section 246.3, negligent discharge of a firearm includes the following:
+Some of the most common legal defenses against California Penal Code Section 246.3, negligent discharge of a firearm, include the following:

-Self defense – In some cases, our lawyers may be able to successfully argue you were acting in self defense, or defense of another person.
-Under California law, you are acting in self defense if you reasonable believed you or another person were in imminent danger of suffering serious bodily injury, and you had a reasonable belief to needed to discharge the firearm to defend yourself, and you didn't use any more force than necessary.
+• Self-defense.
+In some cases, our lawyers may be able to successfully argue that you were acting in self-defense or defense of another person.
+Under California law, you are acting in self-defense if you reasonably believed you or another person was in imminent danger of suffering serious bodily injury, you had a reasonable belief that you needed to discharge the firearm to defend yourself, and you didn't use any more force than necessary.

-Belief firearm was not loaded – As stated above, it has to be proven you intentionally fired the firearm.
+• Belief the firearm was not loaded.
+As stated above, it has to be proven that you intentionally fired the firearm.
 This also means you had to know the firearm was loaded.
-In certain cases, our criminal attorneys may be able cast some reasonable doubt that you did not know it was loaded.
-You can't be guilty of violating California Penal Code Section 246.3, negligent discharge of a firearm, it you believed it was unloaded.
-Likewise, we may be able to argue the discharge of the firearm was an accident.
+In certain cases, our criminal attorneys may be able to cast some reasonable doubt that you did not know it was loaded.
+You can't be guilty of violating California Penal Code Section 246.3, negligent discharge of a firearm, if you believed it was unloaded.
+Likewise, we may be able to argue that the discharge of the firearm was an accident.

 Related Content: